NA speaker takes up issue of stranded Pakistanis in Kuwait with ministers

 Furthermore, there is also sizeable number of expatriates who are stranded in Pakistan and desire to return to the country of their residence and in absence of regional passport offices in their zones, they travel long journeys for renewal of their travel documents.

-The National Assembly speaker, therefore, in order to alleviate the sufferings of the expatriates, took the matter of the regional passport offices with the minister for interior for expanding the network of regional passport offices so that the genuine grievances of the poor expatriates could be appropriately addressed.
+The National Assembly speaker Asad Qasir, therefore, in order to alleviate the sufferings of the expatriates, took the matter of the regional passport offices with the minister for interior for expanding the network of regional passport offices so that the genuine grievances of the poor expatriates could be appropriately addressed.

-Likewise, the matter of regular special flights operation from and to Kuwait has been taken up with the ministries for aviation and overseas Pakistanis so that the smooth repatriation of the expatriates could be ensured.
+Likewise, the matter of regular special flights operation from and to Kuwait has been taken up with the ministries for aviation and overseas Pakistanis so that the smooth repatriation of the expatriate Pakistanis could be ensured.